oleg-webdev/control-center-task/README.md

 Not sure what functionality was expected, so, I did it as I think it could work

-without expireence with 'unstated' lib and google maps

 Styles is totally off because of there is no assets or style guides provided

 I can do fancy styles, I promise =)